 Rights of Homeless Children

-The McKinney-Vento Homelessness Act defines “homeless children and youths” as “individuals who lack a fixed, regular and adequate nighttime residence.”
+A homeless student is any displaced child or youth who is living in a shelter, motel, inadequate trailer or house, is staying temporarily with relatives or friends due to economic hardship or loss of housing, or is living in any other homeless situation.
 Determinations of eligibility for services are made on a case-by-case basis due to the various circumstances experienced by families of homeless children and unaccompanied youth.
 It is the responsibility of the local homeless education liaison and/or enrollment staff to gather and analyze information to make an expedient and appropriate determination.